 Brothers James and John Ritty invented a working version of a mechanical cash register for use at James' saloon in Dayton, Ohio.

-Upon his arrival back home in Dayton, Ritty and his brother John began working on a design for such a device.
+Upon his arrival back home in Dayton, James Ritty and his brother John, a skilled mechanic, began working on a design for such a device.
 They worked on several versions, and their third prototype was a success.
 It operated by pressing a key that represented a specific amount of money.
 There was no cash drawer yet with their design.
 Continuing to improve their innovation, the Ritty brothers opened a small factory in Dayton to manufacture cash registers.
-James Ritty soon became overwhelmed with the responsibilities of operating two businesses and sold the interest in the cash register business to others who renamed the company the National Cash Register Company, later known as NCR.
+Eventually, they sold the cash register business to others who renamed the company the National Cash Register Company, later known as NCR.